timmytheman123/timmytheman123-blooket-stuff/blooket utility injectables/README.md

 This is the injectable page.
-  I will not be telling anyone how to get to the utility page (for reasons at school)
+I will not be telling anyone how to get to the utility page. (for reasons at school.
+I don't want people in my grade finding it)